 Climate change as a result of greenhouse gas (GHG) emissions from human activity is one of the biggest threats to sustainable agriculture.
-Because tea is primarily a rain-fed crop tea production will be particularly affected unless early efforts are made to help farmers adapt.
+Unless early efforts are made to help tea farmers to adapt, the consequences for tea production are likely to be more severe because tea is primarily a rain fed crop.

 - Unpredictable rainfall patterns